Apoc70/Get-EnabledProtocolReport/README.md

 ## Description

-This script gather a list of enabled users for a selected Exchange Server client protocol.
-The list of users is sent by email as html text in the email body or as an attached CSV file.
+This scripts gather a list of enabled users for a selected Exchange Server client protocol.
+The list of users is sent by email as HTML text in the email body or as an attached CSV file.
 You can select to gather data for a single protocol or for all protocols.

 Available protocols are: